PacktPublishing/Full-Stack-Web-Development-with-Remix/13-deferring-loader-data/bee-rich/README.md

 }
 ```

 The `createExpense` function now also creates a `ExpenseLog` object upon expense creation.
-Note that we create the `expense` and `expenseLog` objects in a single transaction.
-This ensures that the `expenseLog` object is only created if the `expense` object is successfully created.
+Note that we create the `expense` and `expenseLog` objects in a single transaction using [Prisma's nested writes](https://www.prisma.io/docs/concepts/components/prisma-client/transactions#nested-writes).
+This ensures that the `expense` and `expenseLog` objects either succeed or fail together.

 6. **Update the `updateExpense` utility function**